 I have been deeply and loudly involved in the advocacy movement for trans inclusion in strength sports since 2017.
 I have directed two meets and volunteered at countless trans-inclusive meets in the Pacific Northwest, specifically with Fear Her Fight Athletics, Rain City Powerlifting Union (of Rain City Fit), and Prism Moves gym.
 I sponsored my first meet as Queer Strength PDX with Strength for All Bodies in Denver, Colorado in June of 2023.
 Additionally, I have worked in partnership with Athlete Ally and the WRPF (World Raw Powerlifting Federation) to draft trans-inclusive policy language for powerlifting competitions, and informally advising the Powerlifting United (PLU) federation to create a competitive nonbinary gender division.
 I also helped write and edit Strength For All Bodies' Guide to Hosting an Inclusive Powerlifting Meet publication in 2022.

-I have been competing in Powerlifting since 2017 and in Strongman since 2025.
-I can squat 418lbs in wraps and 341lbs in sleeves, bench 203lbs, and deadlift 440lbs.
-My best powerlifting meet total is 1063.7lbs and I have a 449 dots score.
+I have been competing in Powerlifting since 2017 and in Strongman since 2025. .
 According to some classifications, I am considered an "international elite" powerlifter in the 181lb/82.5kg weight class and have competed both nationally and at the pro level in multiple federations.
-In my most recent Strongman competition, I log pressed 155lbs, deadlifted 415lbs, performed a 195lb/hand farmer's carry, and completed a medley with a 445lb yoke and 220lb sandbag.
 Prior to lifting, I competed in long distance running, snowboarding, swimming, diving, gymnastics, and lacrosse, and I have a black belt in taekwondo.
 Sometimes you can find me dabbling in Olympic weightlifting during my training deload weeks.
-I am also an avid hot yoga practicioner, which has been a significant factor in healing my back.
+I am also an avid Bikram-style hot yoga practicioner, which has been a significant factor in healing my back.
 Sports have always been a central part of my life, but when I found barbell training, I found true love and haven't looked back since.